LaxarJS/dist-laxar-mocks/README.md

-# LaxarJS Testing
+# LaxarJS Mocks

 > The companion testing framework for LaxarJS widgets.

-This is the bower package for [LaxarJS Testing](https://github.com/LaxarJS/laxar-testing).
+This is the bower package for [LaxarJS Testing](https://github.com/LaxarJS/laxar-mocks).

 To rebuild the dist package, run: